Kate-Hooker/Monsta-Cards/README.md

-# Monsta-Cards
+Monster trading card collectors forum

-A trading card game - allows players to register their decks and access info about their cards
+Allows collectors to register their decks, see other hunters decks and view information about each card in the deck.